Starfish-develop/Starfish/README.md

 /scratch is about twice as fast as /holyscratch

+# Roadmap

+* use the full PHOENIX spectrum from the master grid (and interpolator), then downsample to the TRES instrument
+* Finish necessary grid_tools fixes/tests in order to guarantee the Master grid is correct for the production run
+* Update interpolator so that it can draw from HDF5 in parallel/mpi
+* Function to TRES-convolve spectrum from grid.
+Maybe this is part of Model?

+Documentation: Check out astropy documentation and sphinx files

 # Object oriented rewrite

 ## grid_tools.py

+* script to use grid processor to generate just one spectrum

 Grid Interface (different for PHOENIX, Kurucz, BT-Settl)
 * PHOENIX, Kurucz, etc inherit the Grid base class

-#Easy method for a grid to generate just one spectrum
+# Test battery

+Is the Master grid correct?
+Test resample techniques.

+HDF5Interface
-Implement: HDF5Interface def test_load_bad_file(self):
+def test_load_bad_file(self):
 Need to come up with a test case where the master grid is irregular, and the interpolation will fail with a KeyError.

-Instrument grid creation
-* takes a Master HDF5 grid, and instrument object, creates a new HDF5 grid with the same attributes, does the interpolation, convolution, vsini, etc.
-* No need to subclass?
-Same interface for both master file and instrument file
-* Has a writer class variable that can be set, which has a write_to_FITS() method

-# Test battery

 Test that 0 stellar convolution works OK, for both stellar_convolve and instrument_convolve pyFFTW wisdom and planning flags (might not be necessary for grid creation, but for actual model, perhaps)

 Round out Interpolator tests